Welcome to our tribal family. Meet some of our members and residents. Welcome!

 (There is a long-standing tradition called the Guru-Devotee relationship and it is played out in many spiritual communities.
 While I certainly am a teacher, I consider Spirit or Life to be The Guru.
 We are all devotees of Life.
 I think of myself as the lead devotee here.
 I have an unwavering devotion to GaiaYoga Culture and Consciousness.
 I do my best to inspire that same kind of devotion in others.
 But I am submitted to something greater than myself and that devotion includes all of the people who come here.)

-As of this writing, April 2017, there are 13 adults and two children here (mine and Melekai’s : Elohi, born 4/22/11 and Iolanthe, born 6/8/12).
+As of this writing, July 2017, there are 13 adults and six children here (mine and Melekai’s : Elohi, born 4/22/11 and Iolanthe, born 6/8/12, Isabel and Stefano’s son Cosimo, born 4/24/17, a 5 and 10 year old boy and girl adopted from China by an American woman, and a 10 month old girl of a couple living here).
 Melekai has lived here since May 2009.
 Most of the other adults here have lived here between 9 months and 3 years.

 My life’s purpose can be expressed in this way: I co-create and participate in the mystery of life through pioneering sustainable and holistic culture, landancing, sharing my songs, and relating as deeply and as vulnerably as is pono in all my relations.
 I am grateful that I am fully engaged in my life purpose and that I am creating a space at GaiaYoga Gardens where others can do the same.

 I co-authored the booklet An Introduction To GaiaYoga: A Holistic Vision for Living Sustainably as Spirit, Self, Community, and Earth.
-I’ve also written three other books: Instinctive Eating: The Lost Knowledge of Optimum Nutrition (authored under the name “Zephyr”), Transplant-Shock Therapy: The Poetic Pilgrimage of a Suburban Refugee (which is a collection of the lyrics to all the songs I’ve written), and True Human Freedom: The Inspiration and Argument for GaiaYoga Culture.
+I’ve also written three other books: Instinctive Eating: The Lost Knowledge of Optimum Nutrition (authored under the name “Zephyr”), Transplant-Shock Therapy: The Poetic Pilgrimage of a Suburban Refugee (which is a collection of the lyrics to all the songs I’ve written), and True Human Freedom: The Inspiration and Argument for GaiaYoga Culture, which I just added 3 new sections to and have reprinted for the third time.

 Using language from the GaiaYoga teaching, I see GaiaYoga Gardens as a personal sphere community, which contains multiple cooperative intimate spheres.
 This could be thought of clans within tribes or families within clans.
 What I want for my intimate sphere is different than what I want or require in my personal sphere.
 For example, in my personal sphere I simply want people to only eat organic food, but in my intimate sphere I want people to eat all raw, local, whole and organic food.
 In my personal sphere, I support many types of intimate sexual relationships, but in my intimate sphere I want to part of a group marriage.
 There are other differences, but the reason I’m sharing this is that I want people who are coming here to be aware that just because I, “the leader” am a certain way, or want things a certain way in my intimate sphere, doesn’t mean that’s what GaiaYoga is or that’s what GYG is all about.
 Our container is bigger than that!